 Lead magnets are notorious for attracting the lowest possible quality contact details.
 That’s because the use of free stuff as bait, is most attractive to so-called freebie hunters; who are attracted to freebies like moths to a flame.

-Why does this result in such amazingly low quality?
+Why does this result in such low quality?

 Many / most freebie hunters use dedicated email addresses, just for getting their free offers.
-They check the email address only when they’re waiting for the freebie to arrive.
+It’s used for nothing else.
+It’s only checked after they sign-up when they’re waiting for the freebie to arrive.
 As such, lists built from lead magnets can be really poor quality.
 Yes, you’ll probably attract some genuine contacts, too.
 But the overall quality will be massively lower than a normal list.